 Rockstar Steven Tyler Facing Renewed Criminal Allegations Involving a Minor

-A woman who has claimed for years the rock legend made her abort their baby in the 1970s when she was just 17 has sued the rock star under a law.
+A woman who has claimed for years the rock legend made her abort their baby in the 1970s when she was just 17 has sued the rock star under a California law.

 The suit, filed by Julia Holcomb in Los Angeles was first reported by Rolling Stone, it does not specifically name Tyler, but quotes his 2011 memoir, in which he described the relationship.